vernfongchao/MDP/README.md

 ## Technical Difficulties

 The most difficult challenge was finishing the Many to Many relationship feature.
-Because I wanted to the many to many relationships to be edited when a staff clicked on save, I had to keep in mind the current state so I can accurately pass in the correct data to my REST API to whether add or delete a relationship.
+Because I wanted many to many relationships to be edited when a staff clicked on save, I had to keep in mind the current state so I can accurately pass in the correct data to my REST API to whether add or delete a relationship.
 Not only was this a challenge for the front-end but also the backend.
 I have to accurently parse the information making sure that the relationship must exist before deleteting and that the relationship must not exsist before deleting.
 I know there could be duplicates of relationships that can cause errors and break the server.

 ### Screenshots